-- Research with the goal of understanding the normal and abnormal functioning, at the molecular, cellular, organ system and whole-body level. - Research that is specifically concerned with innovative strategies, devices, products or services for the diagnostic, treatment of prevention of human disease or injury. - Research with the goal of improving the diagnosis and treatment of human disease and injury and of improving the health and quality of life of individuals. - It includes a necessary action to establish whether an individual may be suitable for inclusion in the research where the processing of any personal data for that purpose shall be subject to the Act and the Dara Protection regulation.
+- Research with the goal of understanding the normal and abnormal functioning, at the molecular, cellular, organ system and whole-body level. - Research that is specifically concerned with innovative strategies, devices, products or services for the diagnostic, treatment of prevention of human disease or injury. - Research with the goal of improving the diagnosis and treatment of human disease and injury and of improving the health and quality of life of individuals. - It includes a necessary action to establish whether an individual may be suitable for inclusion in the research where the processing of any personal data for that purpose shall be subject to the Act and the Data Protection regulation.

 Regarding the type of data that will be used, sensitive personal data from human clinical samples will be pseudonymised before such data will be shared with the consortium.
 It is important to note that the patient will not be identifiable within the PD-MitoQUANT consortium as keys to patient identity remain at the sample collection site or biobank.
-Data arising from iPSC experimental research will be considered non-personal data and will be managed by PD-MitoQUANT as such.

-RNA sequencing data obtained from human iPSCs or human PD tissues will be considered personal data.
+The majority of data arising from iPSC experimental research is considered non-personal data.
+RNA sequencing data generated from human iPSCs will be considered personal data.
 The lawful basis for processing such personal data in PD-MitoQUANT falls within Article 6 and Article 9 of GDPR which provide the legal basis for processing personal data and sensitive personal data respectively.
-The specific legal bases for processing data and sensitive data within PD-MitoQUANT are as follows:
+The specific lawful basis for processing data and sensitive data within PD-MitoQUANT are as follows:

-- Article 6.1(a): The data subject has given consent to the processing of his or her personal data for one or more specific purposes; - Article 6.1(f): Processing is necessary for "Legitimate interests", which includes research; - Article 9.2(a): the data subject has given explicit consent to the processing of those personal data for one or more specified purposes, except where Union or Member State law provide that the prohibition referred to in paragraph 1 may not be lifted by the data subject; - Article 9.2(j): Processing is necessary for "Scientific research purposes" (in which case data must be pseudonymised).
+- Article 6.1(a): The data subject has given consent to the processing of his or her personal data for one or more specific purposes; - Article 9.2(a): the data subject has given explicit consent to the processing of those personal data for one or more specified purposes, except where Union or Member State law provide that the prohibition referred to in paragraph 1 may not be lifted by the data subject;